Benjamin Davenny

 This arrangement is allowed by the 2022 Facility Guidelines Institute (FGI) Guidelines for Design and Construction of Outpatient Facilities.
 The FGI allows for a composite Sound Transmission Class (STC) rating of 40 between exam rooms that have electronic sound masking.
 I’ll explain why that requirement allows for walls that stop short of the deck.

-The FGI requirement for exam room to exam room isolation with no masking is STC 50.
+The FGI requirement for exam room-to-exam room isolation with no masking is STC 50.
 This requirement is not achievable for the non-full-height wall case, because the ceiling influences the effective STC between rooms.
-You don’t want to build an STC 50 wall if the ceiling-path STC is 40.
+Do not build an STC 50 wall if the ceiling-path STC is 40.
 The appropriate wall construction is STC 45 for the wall, which could be achieved with a GWB stud wall, or with a modular prefabricated system.

 When the exam room walls don’t go to the deck, sound masking is critical.
 The sound masking in the exam rooms can be provided by direct field systems that penetrate the ceiling or by plenum systems above the ceiling.
-The masking sound levels in exam rooms should be between 42 and 44 dBA to be loud enough to cover up intruding speech but quiet enough to enable conversations within the exam room.
-For the plenum systems, you will need to be careful if you have a fully open plenum and you are using two different sound levels, one for exam rooms, and one for open areas and corridors.
+The masking sound levels in exam rooms should be between 42 and 44 dBA—loud enough to cover up intruding speech, but quiet enough to enable conversations within the exam room.
+For the plenum systems, be mindful if there is a fully open plenum and two different sound levels, one for exam rooms, and one for open areas and corridors.

 The doors should be fully sealed, including the door bottom.
 Use gaskets on the door frame and either an automatic door bottom or a raised threshold and passive bulb seal on the door bottom.
 The benefit of the threshold and passive seal option for the door bottom is reduced maintenance and problems with misalignment.
 However, it does introduce a height discontinuity into the floor.
 The thresholds could be as low as 1/4 inch.